 Postgraduate research students may apply for a range of scholarship opportunities offered by the Sydney Law School.
 For further information, please visit Postgraduate research scholarships or please contact Sue Ng, Postgraduate Team Leader, Sydney Law School

 Grants may be awarded for expenses relating to conferences, use of specialist facilities or learning specialist techniques, purchase of specialist books and periodicals, purchase of software etc.

-Applications normally open in April each year subject to availability of funding.
-Please also refer to Grants-in-AID and Walter Reid Scholarship
+Please also refer to Grants-in-AID and Sydney Law School's Walter Reid Scholarship

 Grants-in-aid (GIA) are available to provide students with travel grants to support short-term periods of research overseas.
 Applicants must be citizens or permanent residents of Australia.
 Most grants are open only to full-time students enrolled in a research degree, although some are offered to undergraduates.
 Individual grants vary in value and purpose with most approximately $1,800.
 Applications normally open in April.
 Please visit the Scholarships & Financial Support Service website